 <?php // All flags but not the sleep flag Swoole\Runtime::enableCoroutine(true, SWOOLE_HOOK_ALL ^ SWOOLE_HOOK_SLEEP);

 The coroutine scheduler is what Swoole uses at a low level to manage different coroutine context containers and switch between other coroutines when one is waiting or blocking.
 Read more about the coroutine scheduler API to understand when it should be used.
 Most of the time you will never need to use it directly because Swoole does it for you already.

 <?php $sch = new Swoole\Coroutine\Scheduler(); $sch->set(['hook_flags' => SWOOLE_HOOK_ALL]);

 If you are inside a coroutine context or a Swoole server, you can change hooks dynamically once they have been enabled:

-<?php // Enable all Swoole hooks at the beginning Swoole\Runtime::enableCoroutine(SWOOLE_HOOK_ALL); // Only use the TCP hook...
-Swoole\Runtime::enableCoroutine(SWOOLE_HOOK_TCP);
+<?php // Enable all Swoole hooks at the beginning Swoole\Runtime::enableCoroutine(true, SWOOLE_HOOK_ALL); // Only use the TCP hook from now on...
+Swoole\Runtime::enableCoroutine(true, SWOOLE_HOOK_TCP);

 Returns the currently set hook flags.